 - Two-page, double-spaced, typewritten statement discussing your academic and/or research background, your career goals, your personal philosophy, and how Niagara University's program will help you meet your career and educational objectives.

-- *Please incude your name at the top of this document.
+- *Please include your name at the top of this uploaded document.